pechorka/vertical-tabs/README.md

 - Click the extension’s toolbar icon to open the side panel, or
 - Open the side panel UI from the Chrome side panel menu and pick "Vertical Tabs (Simple)".
+- Press Alt+/ or Ctrl+/ to focus the side panel from any tab.

 Permissions